akthammomani/AI_powered_heart_disease_risk_assessment_app/README.md

 * The dataset was sourced from Kaggle [(Behavioral Risk Factor Surveillance System (BRFSS) 2022)](https://www.kaggle.com/datasets/ariaxiong/behavioral-risk-factor-surveillance-system-2022/data) and it was originally downloaded from the [CDC BRFSS 2022 website.](https://www.cdc.gov/brfss/annual_data/annual_2022.html)
 * To get more understanding regarding the dataset, please go to the [data_directory](./data_directory) folder.

+## **Future Work:**

+* **Enhanced Hyperparameter Tuning:** While initial hyperparameter tuning has been conducted, further experiments and refinements are planned to identify the optimal settings for the best model.
+Additional time will be dedicated to exploring a wider range of hyperparameters and employing advanced tuning techniques to enhance model performance.

+* **Classification Threshold Tuning:** To achieve a better balance between false positives and true positives, we will focus on tuning the classification thresholds.
+This will help in optimizing the trade-off between sensitivity and specificity, ensuring more accurate predictions.

+* **Feature Selection Improvements:** Further efforts will be made to refine the feature selection process.
+By carefully analyzing and selecting the most relevant features, we aim to improve the overall performance of the model.
+This includes experimenting with different feature selection techniques to enhance the predictive power of our app.

 ## **Installation**

 To set up and run the AI-powered heart disease risk assessment app, follow these steps: